chronopsychiatry/chronopsychiatry.github.io/Research.md

 <h5> Genomics</h5>
 <p align="justify">We are making use of exome sequencing data in UK Biobank to assess how variation in core circadian network (CCN) genes impacts on risk of depression, bipolar disorder, cognitive function and other mental and physical health outcomes.</p>

+<h5> The Circadian Mental Health Network</h5>
+<p align="justify"><a href="https://www.circadianmentalhealth.org/" target="_blank">The Circadian Mental Health Network</a> is a collaboration between researchers, clinicians, patients and the public which is focused on driving discovery and innovation at the interface of sleep, circadian rhythms and mental health.</p>

 </div>